Skip to Main Content

 Citing Multiple Works by the Same Author

-When citing multiple works by the same author, organize the works by publication date listing works with no date first.
+When citing multiple works by the same author, organize the works by publication date, listing works with no date first (n.d.), followed by years in chronological order.

-Parenthetical Example: (Department of Education, n.d., 2018a, 2018b, 2020) [works published within the same year should be differentiated with the letter a for the first source b for the second].
+Parenthetical Example: (Department of Education, n.d., 2018a, 2018b, 2020) [Works published within the same year should be differentiated with lowercase letters (a, b, c) after the year].

 Narrative Example: Jagger (n.d., 2018, 2020)